Script Examples

 KillProcess=MyApp.exe

 This script updates MyApp.exe.
-Assuming that the Web Update Wizard has been launched from MyApp.exe, the Web Update Wizard needs to close MyApp.exe prior to updating it as Windows will not allow the replacement of an in-use file.
+Assuming that the Software Update Wizard has been launched from MyApp.exe, the Software Update Wizard needs to close MyApp.exe prior to updating it as Windows will not allow the replacement of an in-use file.
 The KillProcess keyword elegantly terminates all running instances of MyApp.exe prior to the updated file being written to disc, and restarts MyApp.exe once the updated version has overwritten the previous MyApp.exe file.

 1. The downloading file dialog.

 2. A dialog advising that MyApp.exe is running and needs to be closed.
-The user has a period to save any changes (if relevant) in MyApp.exe and can then terminate MyApp.exe themselves, or wait for the Web Update Wizard to terminate it automatically.
+The user has a period to save any changes (if relevant) in MyApp.exe and can then terminate MyApp.exe themselves, or wait for the Software Update Wizard to terminate it automatically.

 3. A dialog advising that the update was successfully made.